-A radio signal detected by the Parkes Telescope in 2019 has astronomers wondering if maybe, just maybe, this latest mysterious something could indicate intelligent life in nearby Proxima Centauri, only 4.2 light-years away from Earth.
+A radio signal detected by the Parkes Telescope in 2019 has astronomers wondering if it could indicate intelligent life in nearby Proxima Centauri, only 4.2 light-years away from Earth.

 The signal was originally detected in early 2019 by the Parkes Radio Telescope in Australia, during a project involving the monitoring of stellar flares at Proxima Centauri.
 While it didn’t initially garner major attention, the data was marked for further investigation at a later date.

 It wasn’t until October of this year that the mystery signal — picked up at 980.002 megahertz — was finally noticed by Berkeley SETI program intern Shane Smith.